 Dr. Derina Johnson

-Her PhD was motivated by the three years Derina spent living on the Thailand-Myanmar border as field director for a small mental health organisation.
-In collaboration with local refugee and migrant groups, Derina worked on developing culturally appropriate and sustainable psychosocial care programmes, trainings and initiatives for children and youth.
+Prior to her PhD, Derina spent three years living on the Thailand-Myanmar border, working in close collaboration with local refugee and migrant groups to develop and deliver culturally appropriate and sustainable psychosocial care programmes, trainings and initiatives for children and youth.

 Before that, Derina ran her own play therapy practice working predominately with children and young people in the inner city and other disadvantaged areas of Dublin.
 Derina obtained her Bachelor of Arts (Honours) in Psychology from University College Dublin, and studied Play Therapy and Psychotherapy at the Children's Therapy Centre with Eileen Prendiville.

 Derina is currently the Research Coordinator for the Children's Research Network / Trinity Research in Childhood Centre, and Research Project Manager for Connecting Nature, a 12m H2020 innovation project in the School for Natural Sciences.
-She also lectures on the Trinity Elective, Forced Displacement, and on child psychology in DCU, is involved in refugee family research in UCD, teaches research methods and supervises final year dissertations on the MA in Creative Psychotherapy at the Children's Therapy Centre, and continues to work on publications from her PhD.
+She also lectures on the Trinity Elective, Forced Displacement, and on child psychology in DCU, is involved in refugee family research in UCD, teaches research methods and supervises final year dissertations on the MA in Creative Psychotherapy at the Children's Therapy Centre, and works on publications from her PhD.

 Publications and Further Research Outputs